Congress Prepares To Pivot From Doing Nothing Because Of The Shutdown To Doing Nothing Because They’re Congress

 "I don't know what the American people are really expecting," said Senate Minority Leader Chuck Schumer.
 "We're still not going to do anything.
 That's why I voted no, at least that way people would blame the shutdown and not us directly."

-But not all politicians were ready to avoid work simply because they are Congress, as some have principles they simply refuse to violate.
+But not all politicians were ready to avoid work simply because they are in Congress, as some have principles they simply refuse to violate.

 "I fought really hard to reopen the government while also simultaneously keeping it closed because I hate spending money," Senator Rand Paul said.
 "It adds trillions to the debt and makes people expect us to work, which I don't like.
-As a libertarian, so I think the government should never do anything, ever."
+As a libertarian, I think the government should never do anything, ever."

 At publishing time, the government shutdown continued after Representative Thomas Massie introduced a bill requiring a balanced budget to reopen the government, something no party was willing to support.